 iii.
 Cabaret Licenses

 A Cabaret License is required for any restaurant or bar that will permit and encourage dancing.
-The New York City Department of Consumer Affairs issues Cabaret Licenses but before an application for a license can be filed, several prerequisites need to be met:
+The New York City Department of Consumer Affairs issues Cabaret Licenses, but before an application for a license can be filed, several prerequisites must be met:

-If you are in the process of applying for any license, permit or certificate for your Restaurant, Bar, Tavern or Nightclub in Manhattan, Brooklyn, Queens or the Bronx, please call the DiPasquale Law Group for a free consultation.
+If you are in the process of applying for any license, permit or certificate for your Restaurant, Bar, Lounge or Nightclub in Manhattan, Brooklyn, Queens or the Bronx, please call Attorney James DiPasquale at (646) 343-4607, for a free consultation.